chipsalliance/f4pga-examples/docFeedback.md

 # The Building your Designs Page

-- What to do to the Makefile if using SystemVerlog or not using XDL?
+- check What to do to the Makefile if using SystemVerlog or not using XDL?
 Need to tell how.

-- Are there suggestions/restrictions on where your design files can be put?
+- check Are there suggestions/restrictions on where your design files can be put?
 If it doesn't matter, could still say so.

 - Add the programming of the board to the Makefile.
 I assume it would be simple 1-liner.
 I would add it but I have no way of testing it on my system.